Affine noncommutative geometry: Abstract

 \section{Abstract}

-This is an introduction to noncommutative geometry, from an algebraic and probabilistic viewpoint.
-We are mostly interested in free geometry, thought to be of help in connection with quantum and statistical mechanics.
-The spaces $\mathbb R^N,\mathbb C^N$ have no free analogues, but the corresponding unit spheres $S^{N-1}_\mathbb R,S^{N-1}_\mathbb C$ do have free analogues $S^{N-1}_{\mathbb R,+},S^{N-1}_{\mathbb C,+}$, and it is about the submanifolds $X\subset S^{N-1}_{\mathbb R,+},S^{N-1}_{\mathbb C,+}$, chosen algebraic, and of Riemannian flavor, with an integration functional $tr:C(X)\to\mathbb C$, that we will talk about here.
-We also discuss some other related geometries, called easy, completing the picture formed by the 4 main geometries, namely classical/free, real/complex.
+This is an introduction to noncommutative geometry, from an affine viewpoint, that is, by using coordinates.
+The spaces $\mathbb R^N,\mathbb C^N$ have no free analogues in the operator algebra sense, but the corresponding unit spheres $S^{N-1}_\mathbb R,S^{N-1}_\mathbb C$ do have free analogues $S^{N-1}_{\mathbb R,+},S^{N-1}_{\mathbb C,+}$.
+There are many examples of real algebraic submanifolds $X\subset S^{N-1}_{\mathbb R,+},S^{N-1}_{\mathbb C,+}$, some of which are of Riemannian flavor, coming with a Haar integration functional $\int:C(X)\to\mathbb C$, that we will study here.
+We will mostly focus on free geometry, but we will discuss as well some related geometries, called easy, completing the picture formed by the 4 main geometries, namely real/complex, classical/free.